magemonkeystudio/fusion/doc/EditorUsage.md

     - Usage:
         - **Left Click**: Add a new ingredient
         - **Right Click**: Remove the last ingredient
+<br><br>
+- **Rank**: The rank that is required to join the profession.
+You will be forwarded to a click message in the chat in order to type in a new rank for the profession. (`/fusion-editor <rank>`)
+    - Shown as: Emerald
+    - Usage: Click on the item to type in a new rank.
 - **Conditions**: The conditions that are required to join the profession.
 You will be forwarded to a click message in the chat in order to type in a new condition for the profession. (`/fusion-editor <conditionKey> <conditionValue> <level>`).
   The specific conditions that are possible will be listed under [Conditions](#conditions).